BCI Potential Unrealized

 User Empowerment

-Mind-based classifiers, and a greater emphasis on the subjective mind generally, can empower the BCI user.
+A greater emphasis on the subjective mind can empower the BCI user.
 Focusing on the mind as one side of the mind/brain coin allows the user to see she’s in control.
 As she manipulates her own mind, she simultaneously controls her brain signal.
 This can be done with clear conscious intent.
 However the mind is manipulated, the brain follows.
 Clarifying this relationship helps the user control her brain signal more naturally yet intentionally.

 Classifiers based on the mind also encouraged their personalization.
 In consultation with others, the user can research and define the states & processes easy for her to achieve, strongly and consistently.
 These could include aspects of her mind most strongly aligned with her lifestyle, interests, favorite activities, professional goals and so on.